 I work at what is considered to be a “bigger” Canadian church.
 We serve just under 1500 people on a weekend.
 That’s a lot of people.
 There are other churches across Canada who serve more people than we do and I think that that is amazing.
 In a post-Christian context like Canada, the very fact that churches are growing at all is a miracle.
-At this point, we could tap ourselves on the back, say that we’re killing it and just go on with our day sipping on Shirley Temples and getting ready for a great summer.
+At this point however, our church’s leadership could tap itself on the back, say that we’re doing a spectacular job and just go on with our day sipping on Shirley Temples and getting ready for the easter season.

 But what if we looked at the numbers from a different perspective?

 As good as serving 1500 is, we can do better.
 I suspect every church can do better.
-Whatever context your church finds itself in; whether in a rural, suburban or urban setting, the likelihood is that no matter how “small” or “big” your church is, relative to the population of your village, town or city… You can do better.
-I mean, just do the math:
+Whatever context your church finds itself in; whether you’re in a rural, suburban or urban setting, the likelihood is that no matter how “small” or “big” your church is, relative to the population of your village, town or city… You can do better.
+Just do the math:

 If you’re pastoring a “smaller” church; don’t play the “we’re too small to do anything” pity party.
 The opportunities you have to get into people’s lives and have an impact on your community are astounding.
 Quit looking at the “bigger” church’s grass and wishing it was yours.
 The only reason it’s greener is that there is more manure over there.
 Thank God for what you have and be faithful to share Jesus with the community he’s put you in.
 Ask him for creativity, out of the box thinking, funding and love for every single human that lives around you.

-If you’re pastoring in a “bigger” church… Get over yourself.
+If you’re pastoring in a “bigger” church… You’ve still got A-LOT of work to do.
 You’re doing a good job, but you can do better.
-There are thousands of people in your city who have no clue that Jesus loves them and that he’s pursuing them for relationship.
+There are thousands of people in your town/city who have no clue that Jesus loves them and that he’s pursuing them for relationship.
 You have resources and staffing that other churches can only dream of.
 How are you leveraging all that God has blessed you with?
 Are you utilizing significant amounts of resources to equip your people to reach the post-Christian community just outside of your doors?

 Numbers don’t have to define us, but they can and should be used to motivate us.
 Jesus also dealt with math equations when it came to this very subject.
 He said this: